NeuRizer

-Leigh Creek Energy is an Australian company which is developing an in-situ coal gasification (ISG) project at Leigh Creek, South Australia.
-It was renamed from Marathon Resources in September 2015.
+NeuRizer Limited, formerly Leigh Creek Energy and Marathon Resources, is an Australian listed public company which is developing an in-situ coal gasification (ISG) project at Leigh Creek, South Australia.

-Leigh Creek Energy Project
+History

+In March 2005, Marathon Resources was listed on the Australian Securities Exchange.
+In August 2015, Marathon Resources was renamed Leigh Creek Energy.
+In March 2022, Leigh Creek Energy was renamed NeuRizer.

+Projects

-Leigh Creek Energy holds petroleum licences over the Leigh Creek Coalfield, a large coal deposit which spans approximately seven kilometres at Leigh Creek.
+NeuRizer holds petroleum licences over the Leigh Creek Coalfield, a large coal deposit which spans approximately 7 km at Leigh Creek.
 The company's flagship Leigh Creek Energy Project intends to produce gas at the site of the former Leigh Creek coal mine and develop a fertiliser production facility using waste gas streams and produce ammonium nitrate fertiliser for use by Australia's farming sector and for export.
-The LCEP will also generate electricity via gas turbines to supply power to the project and Leigh Creek township.
+The project planned to also generate electricity via gas turbines to supply power to the project and Leigh Creek township.

-History

 Project planning commenced in 2011, and an exploration license was obtained by the company in November 2014.

-On 12 April 2018, Leigh Creek Energy received approval for its Statement of Environmental Objectives to run a in-situ coal gasification trial at Leigh Creek.
-The company successfully ran the pilot project and produced syngas for a period of 4 months and analyzed the sample gas quality.

-The in-situ coal gasification trial was completed during April 2019 and the site will be monitored for the next 3 years to prove that there are no environmental concerns with the process.
+On 12 April 2018, Leigh Creek Energy received approval for its Statement of Environmental Objectives to run an in-situ coal gasification trial at Leigh Creek.
+The company successfully ran the pilot project and produced syngas for a period of four months and analysed the sample gas quality.
+The trial was completed during April 2019 and monitoring of the site commenced over three years to detect environmental concerns.